akhileshgupta1982/PowerElectronics-HWR/pedagogy/README.md

 <a name="AQ"></a>
 #### 4. Task & Assessment Questions:

-Read the theory and comprehend the concepts related to the experiment.
-[LO1, LO2, LO3]
 <br>

 Sr. No |	Learning Objective	| Task to be performed by <br> the student  in the simulator | Assessment Questions as per LO & Task